We are so pleased to welcome visitors to the Friendly Home!

 - The Friendly Home requests that all visitors be vaccinated against COVID.
 Vaccination is requested, but not required.

 - There is a limit of two visitors at a time per Member per visit to maintain physical distance as much as possible within the confines of the room or visiting area.
+(Children under age 3 do not count as a visitor.)

 - The recommended time limit for visits is no longer than 2 hours.